gutuJosh/bancomail-cold-email-platform/README.md

 ## License

-This project is private and proprietary.
+This project is private and is proprietary of Bancomail S.p.A